 How do I treat vaginal thrush?

 The discomfort and itching together with thick white discharge caused by yeast infection is treatable.
-Medical treatment for vaginal infections caused by candida include vaginal pessaries containing antifungal medications: Canesten (clotrimazole) or Gyno-Daktarin (miconazole) or oral antifungal medications for example Diflucan (fluconazole).
+Medical treatment for vaginal infections caused by candida include vaginal pessaries and creams containing antifungal medications: Canesten (clotrimazole) or Gyno-Daktarin (miconazole) or oral antifungal medications for example Diflucan (fluconazole).
 Other options are probiotics - there is more evidence for direct application rather than taking by mouth.
-If you are diabetic you are less likely to get thrush if your blood sugars remain low.
+If you are diabetic you are less likely to get thrush if your blood sugars remain controlled.

 What are probiotics?